Participant roles & responsibilities

 Likewise sales agents and processor who are FIP members must undertake to supply data on FIP product including vessel details, quantities landed, processed quantities and where the product was sold.

-The Irish Whitefish FIP has been established with the support of An Bord Iascaigh Mhara, BIM.
+The Irish FIPs have been established with the support of An Bord Iascaigh Mhara, BIM.

 BIM is a state organisation which helps to develop the Irish Seafood Industry.
 BIM’s mission is to grow a thriving Irish seafood industry; expand the raw material base, add value and develop efficient supply chains that together deliver on the Government’s Food Harvest 2020 targets for seafood and create sustainable jobs.